Hawaii health care workers decry lack of COVID mandates

 “Travel started increasing and we started seeing our cases rising,” said Dr. Kapono Chong-Hanssen, medical director of the Kauai Community Health Center.
 "And from there, you know, you’ve really just seen this skyrocketing surge in cases.”

-State Department of Health Director Dr. Libby Char said they are likely missing cases among visitors who have may not test while on vacation.
+State Department of Health Director Dr. Libby Char said they are likely missing cases among visitors who may not get tested while on vacation.

 “Are we undercounting travelers that are arriving or that subsequently become sick?
 Yeah, probably we are,” Char said.
 “If they’re not testing, then it makes it really difficult to identify those people.”